Hardware-efficient quantum phase estimation via local control: Numerical case study

 The time evolution is implemented using a second-order Suzuki-Trotter decomposition of Hamiltonian evolution $\exp(-iHt)$ with a Trotter step of $0.25$.
 We show the amplitude $r(t)$ and the reconstructed phase $\phi(t)$ of the complex Loschmidt echo for both initial states in Fig.~\ref{fig:Fig3}(b-e).
 While the amplitude can be estimated without control, the phase information is obtained using the sequential Hadamard test.
 In the absence of sampling noise, our method reconstructs the exact phase for the Trotterized circuit.

-To quantify the influence of sampling noise, we simulate the measurement outcomes for a fixed number of shots per measurement~\footnote{An adaptive strategy that optimizes the number of samples in each measurement will allow to reduce the total sample count; we leave this for future work.}, the resulting sampling error --- estimated from 50 independent datasets --- is shown as a shaded region around the estimated mean.
+To quantify the influence of sampling noise, we simulate the measurement outcomes for a fixed number of shots per measurement~\footnote{An adaptive strategy that optimizes the number of samples in each measurement will allow to reduce the total sample count; we leave this for future work.}, the resulting sampling error---estimated from 50 independent datasets---is shown as a shaded region around the estimated mean.
 As errors accumulate over time, the uncertainty in the phase increases over time and more samples are required for accurate estimation.
 The accumulation of errors is particularly pronounced when the amplitude becomes small, which occurs for the product state at around $t=5$.
 The sampling error is much less pronounced for the entangled initial state, owing to its large overlap with the ground state and correspondingly large value of the amplitude.

-We incorporate hardware errors by applying single-qubit depolarizing noise after every multi-qubit gate at a noise strength of $\gamma=2\times 10^{-3}$, as defined in Appendix~\ref{app:sec:Ising}, reflecting current device performance~\cite{acharya_quantum_2025}.
+We incorporate hardware errors by applying depolarizing noise at a noise strength of $\gamma_2\,=\,2\times 10^{-3}$ after every two-qubit gate, and for the single three-qubit gate choose $\gamma_3\,=\,6\times 10^{-3}$, as defined in Appendix~\ref{app:sec:Ising}, reflecting current device performance~\cite{acharya_quantum_2025}.
 The Loschmidt echo is highly sensitive to such noise.
 In fact, the amplitude decays swiftly from the exact values, as the data in Fig.~\ref{fig:Fig4}(a) illustrate.
 The noise generally steers the dynamics away from the target state, causing the amplitude $r$ to decay exponentially compared to the noiseless value~\cite{yang_simulating_2023, yang_phase-sensitive_2024}.
 We mitigate this decay by rescaling the amplitude by $\exp(\Gamma t)$, where the rate $\Gamma$ is obtained by fitting an exponential function to the survival probability of a trivial forward and backward evolution (see Appendix~\ref{app:sec:Ising} for details).

 Remarkably, no such explicit error mitigation is required to estimate the phase gradient.
 This can be readily seen from Eq.~\eqref{eq:dpg}, where both the numerator and the denominator are subject to a similar exponential decay.
 The effect of noise thus cancels to a large extent, although the variance of the estimation increases when the numerator and denominator become very small.
 We observe the robustness of the phase gradient in the presence of noise in the numerical simulation in Fig.~\ref{fig:Fig4}(b), where the phase recovered for the depth-2 ansatz state without any explicit error mitigation aligns very well with the exact value.